algbio/metaflow/README.md

 	min_cost	100

 ## 5.3 Creating BLAST database
-We provide a python script for creating BLAST database from the NCBI bacterial genomes.
+We provide a Python script which downloads all bacterial reference genomes from NCBI, and creates a BLAST database from them (excluding plasmids and transposons).
+This can be used when aligning the reads with BLAST.
 To create the BLAST database, run:

-	python Create_Blast_DB.py [Path to BLAST aligner bin]
+	python Create_Blast_DB.py Path_to_BLAST_aligner_bin

-The database will be created inside the folder MetaFlow_Blast/
+where *Path_to_BLAST_aligner_bin* (without the trailing '/') is the path to where BLAST binaries are.
+The database will be created inside the folder *MetaFlow_Blast/*.
+For example:

+	python Create_Blast_DB.py ~/ncbi-blast-2.3.0+/bin